rapidsai/deployment/source/tools/dask-cuda.md

 client = Client(cluster)
 ```

-## Test RAPIDS
+## Verify the installation

-To test RAPIDS, create a `distributed` client for the cluster and query for the GPU model.
+To verify the installation, create a `distributed` client for the cluster and query for the GPU model.

 ```python
 def get_gpu_model():